tweag/nickel/doc/manual/merging.md

 Above, you can notice that, if accessing `security.firewall.open_ports` before the merge, it will have a value.
 After the merge, this value is actuated.
-As said before, dependent fields are updated when you overwrite the fields they depend on.

 In the Mixins part, we used a function field.
 It give the same here.
 We used simple depend field for clarity but both behave the same.